 - Mutual Fund – A mutual fund is an investment vehicle made up of a pool of money collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and other assets.
-Mutual funds are operated by professional money managers, who allocate the fund’s investments and attempt to produce capital gains and/or income for the fund’s investors.
+Professional money managers operate mutual funds.
+The managers allocate the fund’s investments and attempt to produce capital gains and/or income for the fund’s investors.
 A mutual fund’s portfolio is structured and maintained to match the investment objectives stated in its prospectus.

 - Exchange-Traded Funds, or ETFs – An ETF, or exchange-traded fund, is a marketable security that tracks an index, a commodity, bonds, or a basket of assets like an index fund.
 Unlike mutual funds, an ETF trades like a common stock on a stock exchange.
-ETFs experience price changes throughout the day as they are bought and sold.
-ETFs typically have higher daily liquidity and lower fees than mutual fund shares, making them an attractive alternative for individual investors.
+ETFs typically have higher daily liquidity and lower fees than mutual fund shares.
+Thus, making them an attractive alternative for individual investors.

 similarities between mutual funds and etfs

 Based on the definitions, there are clearly some similarities between the investment options.
 Here are some of the main similarities:

 - Holdings – Both mutual funds and ETFs consist of a pool of different stocks, REITs, or other investments outlined by the funds objectives.